 Kobayashi comes across a dragon named Touru one day who decides to take human form to serve as her maid to repay her kindness.
 As they live together, more of Touru's acquintances appear before Kobayashi and her daily life just isn't the same any more.

-A fun, wacky comedy from Kyo-Ani, best known for their Lucky Star and Haruhi Suzumiya shows.
+A fun, wacky comedy from Kyo-Ani, best known for Lucky Star, Haruhi Suzumiya and K-ON.
 You could kind of call this a slice-of-life comedy as Kobayashi who lives alone ends up with a growing family of dragons.